 In a pot

 When growing in a pot you can control the make-up of the soil.
-Use either Kings Container Mix or Tui Tomato Mix, as these have water crystals that will retain moisture for longer, as well as a slow-release fertiliser to help feed your plants.
-Make sure you choose a large container for your tomato plants: at least 40L for a mature plant, as tomato roots need a good amount of space.
+Use either Kings Container Mix or Tomato Mix, as these contain water crystals that will help retain moisture for longer, as well as a slow-release fertiliser to feed your plants.
+Make sure you choose a large container for your tomato plants: at least 40L as tomato roots need a good amount of space to grow.
 Make sure your pot has drainage holes in the bottom, and if able keep a saucer under the pot so the plant can absorb the excess water in the summer months.
 The only downside to pots is that you will need to water them once a day in hot weather.

 In the garden

 After selecting the perfect position in your garden, make sure your garden soil is full of nutrients.
-If you didn’t use compost crops over the winter period, you can dig some Kings Organic Compost into the soil.
+Enrich the soil and improve its structure by digging in some Kings Organic Compost, Kings Sheep Pellets and some Natures Organic Fertiliser then mix together well.
 When planting your tomato in the ground, you will need to dig a hole twice as deep and twice as wide as the pot it comes in.
 To avoid fungal disease such as blight plant to allow airflow between plants.
-Add a handful of Nature’s Organic Fertiliser or a cup of sheep pellets, and a mixture of Kings Organic Compost and topsoil.
 Backfill the rest of the hole around the plant, making sure you don’t cover the stalk with soil.
 Firm the soil and water deeply.
 Make sure to give tomato plants at least a meter between each plant.